 By Mohammad Samra

-Carter, a domestic violence survivor, sustained injuries to the top and back of her head and broke every bone in her face, which ultimately lead to the removal of her left eye.
-Carter recently underwent her 12th reconstructive surgery in January of 2019 to try and reverse the damage done to her by her ex-boyfriend and abuser Aaron White.
-Although Carter’s life took an irreversible turn after the moment of the attack, she seized the opportunity to raise awareness about domestic violence and share her story.
+Carter, a domestic violence survivor, sustained injuries to the top and back of her head and broke every bone in her face — which ultimately lead to the removal of her left eye.
+She recently underwent her 12th reconstructive surgery in January 2019 to try and reverse the damage done to her by ex-boyfriend and abuser Aaron White.
+Although Carter’s life took an irreversible turn after the attack, she seized the opportunity to raise awareness about domestic violence and share her story.

 “Because of this happening to me, I want to be out here raising awareness,” said Carter.
 “So that no one else could have to experience what I had gone through.”

 Carter, author of “One Eye Witness: Breaking the Silence After Domestic Violence” emphasizes catching the “warning signs” of an abusive relationship or domestic violence before it’s too late.

 “It’s about inspiring and educating,” Carter said.
 “We have to know the warning signs, the red flags, and I think that because of all the good things that he’d done for me, I missed the red flags and the warning signs…There are warnings before destruction…I didn’t look at the whole big picture, I just seen pieces of it.”

 Carter described her ex-boyfriend as “charming at first” and “a knight in shining armor” who was manipulative and insecure.
 She stated that we as a society normalize a lot of things that aren’t meant to be normalized such as the warning signs of domestic violence.

 “He didn’t put his hands on me, but yeah he did throw my phone down the alley.
 He didn’t touch me, but he did call me the b-word.
 He didn’t put his hands on me, but he did call my children a-holes,” said Carter.